 Anyone interested in the process and practice of weaving and hand-spinning would find this course a useful introduction.

 The day starts at 10.00am and finishes at 3.30pm and will include breaking, scutching, hackling in the morning followed by discussion at lunch time and more processing during the afternoon.
 Access to reference books; what innovative projects are going on and what flax can be used for.
-Fibre produced can be taken away as well as a paper distaff.
+Fibre produced can be taken away and seed and tooling can be purchased.

 Beverages are provided.
 Light lunch is provided.

 Simon and Ann Cooper have been growing flax and teaching in the UK for the past twelve years and have appeared in several TV programmes including Countryfile, Wartime Farm, Tudor Farm, Escape to the Country, Inside Out.
 They also demonstrate at various shows and are happy to do talks.

 If you will be redeeming a CraftCourses gift voucher on this course, the voucher code must be provided at the point of booking.

 What's included in the price?

-All tooling equipment, PPE, materials, beverages and light lunch is provided.
+All tooling equipment, PPE, materials, beverages are provided.